Jessie Kleemann

-Marie Jessie Kleemann née Jensine Marie Kristensen (born 1959) is a Greenlandic artist and writer.
+Marie Jessie Kleemann (born 1959) is a Greenlandic artist and writer.
 Educated both as an actor and a graphic artist, from 1984 to 1991 she headed Greenland's College of Art in Nuuk.
 Now recognized principally as a performance artist expressing Inuit themes in music and dance, her innovative poetry has featured in international festivals.
 Kleemann now lives and works in Copenhagen where she strives to revive Greenland's cultural heritage.

 Early life and education

 Born in Upernavik on the north-west coast of Greenland on 6 November 1959, Jensine Marie Kristensen is the daughter of the fisherman Arkaluk Kleemann and Vilhelmina Kristensen, a seamstress.
 In December 1978, she changed her name to Marie Jessie Kleemann.
 In September 1994 in Nuuk, she married the Danish lawyer Claus Roland Andresassen.
 She first studied drama at the Greenlandic Tukak Theatre in Fjaltring, Jutland (1978–79), before attending the Graphics Workshop in Nuuk (1979–80).
 In the early 1980s, she continued her studies in Canada and Finland's Sápmi.